Containers secured to shore after Wisconsin train derailment

 Kent said Friday morning that the two container cars had been removed from the river but she later said that was not the case; that those containers had been "secured to the shore" and are not floating in the river.

-Marc Myhre, a specialist with Crawford County Emergency Management, said the last information he had was that the two containers had been tied to a group of trees along the river to prevent them from drifting farther south.
+Marc Myhre, a specialist with Crawford County Emergency Management, said two containers had been tied to a group of trees along the river to prevent them from drifting farther south.
+He said BNSF had a barge headed to the site Friday afternoon to lift the cars out of the river.

 The Federal Railroad Administration, a division of the U.S. Department of Transportation that regulates safety across the nation’s railroads, tweeted that it was sending a team to the site to gather information and help local emergency workers.
 Nearly 30 state, local and public agencies responded to the derailment, according to Crawford County Emergency Management Director James Hackett.